-Though the Smokey Bear campaign began in 1944, the bear itself was nothing more than an image born of artists’ imaginations when he first appeared on postcards, posters, and advertisements, cautioning “Only you can prevent forest fires.”
+Though the Smokey Bear campaign began August 9, 1944, the bear itself was nothing more than an image born of artists’ imaginations when he first appeared on postcards, posters, and advertisements, cautioning “Only you can prevent forest fires.”

 However, in 1950 a real baby bear became the live “Smokey” when he was rescued from certain death by firefighters in a devastating blaze in New Mexico’s Lincoln National Forest.